 Some children (and adults) react very strongly to bug bites and a visit to a doctor might be in order for a stronger, steroid ointment to reduce swelling and itching.

 Concerns around tick-born illness are huge here in Minnesota and other areas.
 Bobby and I have both had Lyme Disease twice and understand, firsthand, why we want to do everything in our power to prevent our kids from getting it.
-The CDC recommends the use of Picardin and Permethrin, as we mentioned we use above, to help prevent Lyme Disease.
+The CDC recommends the use of Picardin and Permethrin, as we mentioned above, to help prevent Lyme Disease.
 Thorough tick checks are incredibly important.
-Every single night, tick checks should be performed on each person.
+Every single night tick checks should be performed on each person.
 Look over the entire body and be sure to have a very fine-tipped tweezers along to ensure the removal of a tick is successful.
-If ticks are removed from the body within 24 hours of attaching, the chances of getting Lyme Disease is small.
+If ticks are removed from the body within 24 hours of attaching, the chance of getting Lyme Disease is small.
 Thankfully, babies are the easiest to spot ticks on as diaper changes, lack of body hair, and often, bald heads make tick checks super easy!

 Not all species of ticks carry disease and there are a variety of tick-borne illnesses depending on where you live.
 We recommend researching the ticks and diseases in the area you live or wherever you’re traveling in order to identify any ticks you find and help you know what symptoms to look out for in case you are bit.
 Here in Minnesota we keep an eye out for Deer ticks (aka Blacklegged ticks) which can be extremely small (sometimes they just look like a speck of dirt!).
 Deer ticks in Minnesota can carry Lyme disease along with other diseases while the more common and typically larger Wood tick (aka American dog tick) are relatively harmless here.
 The University of Minnesota is a good resource on Minnesota ticks.